Sparkier/luna/README.md

 # Luna

-Inspired by [Lucid](https://github.com/tensorflow/lucid), Luna is a Feature Visualization package for Tensorflow.
+Inspired by [Lucid](https://github.com/tensorflow/lucid), **Luna** is a Feature Visualization package for Tensorflow.
-While Lucid is not supporting Tensorflow 2, and thus misses out on many modern features and the ability to use modern models, Luna was built with Tensorflow 2 at its core.
+While Lucid does not support Tensorflow 2, **Luna** was built with Tensorflow 2 at its core.

 **Luna is under active development.
-It is not production-ready research code and misses many features of Lucid.**
+It is research code and not production-ready.**

 ## Usage